Meripilus giganteus: Distribution and ecology

+Adults of the pleasing fungus beetle Tritoma atriventris have been recorded from this fungus, but it does not seem to be a regular food source for them.

 Similar species

 The polypore fungus Grifola frondosa is similar in overall appearance, but may be distinguished by its more greyish cap, and larger pores.
 Bondarzewia berkeleyi or "Berkeley's polypore" is often confused with M. giganteus (or M. sumstinei) in eastern North America but can be distinguished by its lack of black-bruising and much larger pores.